-Although time may now seem plentiful, it is easy to get caught up on what to read.
-This varies depending on your mood and schedule - at times you might want to delve into some challenging, to stretch you; sometimes you’re looking for something quick in between planned activities; and sometimes you just want to relax and remember your enjoyment of the subject.
+Although right now the summer holidays may be stretching long and endless in front of you, time is still of the essence, and it can be very easy to get caught up in the time-consuming question of what to read.
+Naturally, this will vary depending on your interests, your mood, and your schedule - at times you might want to delve into some challenging, to stretch you; sometimes you’re looking for something quick in between planned activities; and sometimes you just want to relax and remember your enjoyment of the subject.

 An engaging – and topical – epic, exploring gender and identity across centuries.